 Middle School at Carolina Hybrid

 We recognize that Middle School is a huge time of transition.
 Our Middle School program for grades 6th-8th is designed to bridge the gap between elementary and high school, seeking to boost student confidence and prepare students to handle more responsibility in life.
-View our middle school schedule and list of courses for 2024/2025 here.
+Our upper school schedule for 2026/2027 will be available soon.

 Math Courses